Threshold-Consistent Margin Loss for Open-World Deep Metric Learning: Experiments

-\textbf{Implementation details.} We consider both ResNet50\cite{he2016deep} and the Vision Transformer~\cite{dosovitskiy2020image} backbones.
-Following~\cite{smooth_ap}, the ResNet50 is pretrained on ImageNet~\cite{imagenet}.
-For the Vision Transformers (ViT), we follow~\cite{recall@k_surrogate} and use ImageNet-21k initialization from the timm~\cite{rw2019timm} library.
-Since the original papers do not report the OPIS metric, we train both baseline models (without CAM) and CAM-regularized models using the same set-up.
-All of the hyper-parameters for each base loss are taken from the original papers.
-For CAM, we set $\lambda^+ = \lambda^-= 1$ for simplicity.
-The margin parameters ($m^+$ , $m^-$) are tuned using grid search on 10\% of the training data for each benchmark.
-For AdaCAM , we let $\kappa_\mathrm{min}$ and $\kappa_\mathrm{max}$ be the $5^\mathrm{th}$ and $95^\mathrm{th}$ percentiles of vMF concentrations for all classes in every epoch to reduce the impact of outliers, respectively.
-The other parameters remain the same as the non-adaptive CAM.
-We also use the same optimization algorithms including the learning rate as each base loss.
-During training, mini-batches are generated following~\cite{smooth_ap, recall@k_surrogate} by randomly sampling 4 images per class.
-The calibration range is based on the FAR range for the end-user application, e.g., a low FAR range is more relevant for safety critical ones.
-This is similar to the choice of $k$ in \emph{recall@k} where a smaller $k$ entails a higher requirement in precision.
-For consistency, we use the same calibration range of 1e-2$\leq$FAR$\leq$1e-1 in all three benchmarks.
+\textbf{Implementation details} We use two backbone architectures, namely ResNet~\citep{he2016deep} and Vision Transformer~\citep{dosovitskiy2020image}, both pretrained on ImageNet\footnote{For ResNet, we follow~\cite{smooth_ap} and use ImageNet-pretrained backbones.
+For ViTs, we follow~\cite{recall@k_surrogate} and use ImageNet-21k pretrained backbones released by timm library~\citep{rw2019timm}.}.
+Since the original papers do not report OPIS, we train both baseline models (without TCM) and TCM-regularized models using the same configuration.
+The hyperparameters for each base loss are taken from the original papers.
+For TCM, we set $\lambda^+ = \lambda^- = 1$.
+For OPIS, the calibration range is set to $\text{1e-2} \leq$ FAR $\leq \text{1e-1}$ for all benchmarks.
+The margin parameters ($m^+$, $m^-$) are tuned using grid search on 10\% of the training data for each benchmark.
+We adopt the same optimization schemes as specified in the original papers for each base loss.
+During training, mini-batches are generated by randomly sampling 4 images per class following previous works~\citep{smooth_ap, recall@k_surrogate}.